How to Unpack an Archive Using Python

 - We need to learn how to use the command line in terminal to unpack

-to Register a New Unpack Format
+Using shutil to Register a New Unpack Format

-In the previous section, we use the shell tar
+In the previous section, we use the shell tar command to unpack

 a tar file compressed using the LZMA algorithm.
 While this example